 Attendance online and is class is strongly encouraged.
+I will monitor your online engagement each week and submit attendance, so please log in every 2-3 days and check announcements or any changes in the course.
 You will miss a deeper understanding of the materials if you are not participating.
 There are readings that you will have to complete to be able to adequately participate in assignments.
 In order to complete this course successfully, you do have to participate in all course activities i.e. homework, discussion board, course project, self-reflections, etc. Students are expected to engage in course activities and submit work by due dates and times.
 The hope is that students will make substantive contributions that reflect integration of assigned materials as well as any outside readings as appropriate.
 Scholarly contribution is an expectation.
-For planning purposes, this class will probably require a minimum of 6-9 study hours per week on average.
-The practicum hours are in addition to this time commitment and are required for the course.
+For planning purposes, this practicum course has 48 hours of health-related work-based learning experience within the community setting required for the course.